bbachi/BouncingpixelSample/README.md

 # BouncingpixelSample

-Samle project for Bouncing pixel
+Samle project for Bouncing pixel.

+**assumed no responsive design and developed on 13 inch macbook and followed fixed width layout besides usage of percentages.**

 ## How to run this project